-At the Newport Beach TV Fest, The Direct was able to catch up with the cast of Shrinking on the red carpet, where Shrinking star Michael Urie, who plays Brian, confirmed how long the Season 4 time jump will be.
+One of the first Shrinking Season 4 details we learned was that there would be a time jump, but we didn't know until recently that it would be two years.
+At the Newport Beach TV Fest, The Direct caught up with the cast of Shrinking on the red carpet, where star Michael Urie, who plays Brian, confirmed how long the Season 4 time jump will be.

-"We've jumped two years," the actor teased, explaining that "Brian [now] has a toddler instead of a baby, which is a very different thing."
+"We've jumped two years," the actor said, explaining that "Brian [now] has a toddler instead of a baby, which is a very different thing."
 The fact that Brian has "spent two years as a father really shows on him [and] you can really see his growth changes."

-Shrinking star and executive producer Jason Segel, who we also spoke to recently for his latest horror movie Over Your Dead Body, also teased the main concept behind Season 4 being the exploration of when someone grieving "get[s] to the point where you feel like [they're] ready to move forward and be happy," but that "doesn't mean that that's going to be easy."
+Shrinking star and executive producer Jason Segel, who we also spoke to for his latest horror movie Over Your Dead Body, also teased the main concept behind Season 4 being the exploration of when someone grieving "get[s] to the point where you feel like [they're] ready to move forward and be happy," but that "doesn't mean that that's going to be easy."

-Most importantly, a two-year time jump means that Paul's Parkinson's disease will be affecting him more than it did in previous seasons.
-Michael J. Fox and his Shrinking character Gerry, who both have Parkinson's, are confirmed to return in Season 4, indicating Paul's progressing disease will continue to be a focal point of the season.
+For starters, a two-year time jump means Gaby and Derek's wedding has passed.
+Additionally, Jimmy and Sofi's relationship might either be well into it or long finished by the time Season 4 begins.
+Most importantly, a two-year time jump means that Paul's Parkinson's disease will be affecting him more.
+Michael J. Fox and his character Gerry, who both have Parkinson's, are confirmed to return in Season 4, indicating Paul's progressing disease will be a focal point of the season.

 "So We've Jumped 30 Years—Just Kidding."